-For centuries the moon as captivated people, given direction and provided hours of enjoyment and wonderment.
+Learning how to photograph the moon has long been one of the great joys of a photographer's journey in learning.
+For centuries the moon has captivated people, given direction and provided hours of enjoyment and wonderment.
 Being the brightest object in the night sky, it's something photographers of all levels can shoot, however it does take planning and preparation to accomplish.

 The moon is bright, but it isn't bright enough to simply snap a photo.
 It is an object that's lit with sunlight, so nearly every aspect of preparing the shot is the same.
 To achieve a nicely exposed photo, one where the moon doesn't appear flat nor like an out of place object.
 To accomplish this, let's first look at the basic gear you'll need.